paolo-depa/sarDa/README.md

 # sarDa

 ## Project Overview
-sarDa (SAR Dashboard) is a project aimed at creating a Grafana dashboard for sa1 data.
+sarDa (SAR Dashboard) is a project aimed at creating a Grafana dashboard for sa1 data series.

 ## Data Conversion Tool
 We provide a binary tool for data conversion.
 For more details, please refer to the [bin tool README](bin/README.md).